Lunar2kPS/advanced-cpp/README.md

 # Advanced C++ (Learning)
 This is a learning project to help my C++ skills rival my Unity/C# skills.

 **Purpose:** I'm disappointed in the direction that Unity (as a game engine, and as a company) has been going for a while.
-I'm particularly interested in stable, extensible software with a focus on RPGs for PC and console gaming.
+It did, however, help to inspire my interest in free, open source, stable, and extensible software with a focus on RPGs for PC and console gaming!

-So, I'm deciding to become independent of Unity by learning an immense amount of C++, to give me much more freedom as a developer, and perhaps even potential to contribute someday to [Godot engine](https://godotengine.org/) or use [Unreal engine](https://www.unrealengine.com).
+So, I'm deciding to become independent of Unity by learning an immense amount of C++, to give me much more freedom as a developer, and perhaps even potential to contribute someday to [Godot engine](https://godotengine.org/) or learn [Unreal engine](https://www.unrealengine.com).
 For now, I'm sticking with command line, libraries, and 2D projects.

 ---